econ-ark/Life-Cycle-Prime-Time/content/results.md

 Our preferred specification also has the agents value wealth itself as a motivation to retain assets later in life, but in a way that is more consistent with qualitative responses.
 The Wealth-in-Utility-Function (WIUF) / TRP Portfolio model estimates a CRRA $\CRRA$ coefficient of about 4.88 and a wealth share of utility $\delta$ coefficient of 0.16.
-This result is significant because the CRRA $\CRRA$ coefficient required to match the wealth accumulation patterns is significantly lower than that of the Standard Life-Cycle Portfolio choice model, whose high CRRA $\CRRA$ has long been a puzzle in the literature.
+This result is significant because the CRRA $\CRRA$ coefficient required to match the wealth accumulation patterns is significantly lower than that of the standard Life-Cycle Portfolio choice model, whose high CRRA $\CRRA$ has long been a puzzle in the literature.
 As seen in @medwealth, the WIUF / TRP model (green line) does not need to overshoot wealth accumulation in early life by nearly as much as the basic LCP model, as agents want to retain assets in retirement to generate utility directly.
-Compared to the Warm-Glow model, the TRP specification does predict more wealth accumulation early in life, but for more immediate reasons: young consumers value money and liquidity *now*, rather than planning at age 35 to leave a large bequest at age 80.
+Compared to the Warm-Glow model, the TRP specification does predict more wealth accumulation early in life, but for more immediate reasons: young consumers value money and liquidity *now*, rather than saving at age 35 to leave a large bequest at age 85.

-Moreover, because the CRRA parameter doesn't need to be so high, the WIUF model can more accurately match the target risky assets share moments (red dashed line in @medshare), which come from @Aboagye2024.
+Moreover, because the CRRA parameter doesn't need to be so high, the WIUF model can better match the target risky assets share moments (red dashed line in @medshare), which come from @Aboagye2024.
 That paper presents the typical glide-path of target-date funds (TDFs) which provide a basis for much of commercial financial advice.
 While the whole life-cycle glidepath is provided in @Aboagye2024, here we only target (and plot) those moments starting at age 70.
 The model fit with respect to risky asset share is comparable for the Warm-Glow model, generally matching the level and recommended shallow downward slope.